Undergraduate Career Coaching + Courses

 Come see us as soon as you’ve declared your major!
 We’ll get you started—and we’ll be with you every step of the way, from finding experiences that make you marketable to deciding on a career that matches your values, interests, and strengths.
 The greatest work you’ll ever do is loving who you are and feeling empowered by what you believe in.
 Let us help you translate your degree from the College of Arts and Sciences into a challenging, fulfilling career.

 Individual Career Coaching by Appointment

 The Walter Center’s 10+ career coaches are ready to guide you through planning and implementing steps you’ll need to take to obtain your idea of success (which is also something they can help you define.)

 This is your space to design your life and take the next steps forward to the career of your dreams.
 If you’re new to planning a career, or need help with any part of the job application process, the Walter Center’s undergraduate peer coaches can guide you.
-Send us a Facebook message to virtually meet with a career coach.
+Check-in at the Welcome Desk on the 2nd floor of Ernie Pyle Hall.

 Get Academic Credit While You Explore Careers

 Want to learn about your career options, get ready for the job search, and build your portfolio?
 Interested in discovering your calling?
 Eager to get real-world experience—and get college credit for it?
 Take one of our career and internship courses.

 ASCS-Q294: College to Career I: Explore Your Options

 2 credits | 8 weeks | Open to all freshmen and sophomores

 This course is a good fit for those who haven’t yet chosen a major or are at the very beginning stages of career exploration.
 In this course you will: